-So many times, at Thanksgiving we see lists of tips on how to lighten up Thanksgiving foods.
-But, part of what many of us are thankful for is that traditional turkey and gravy, those homemade mashed potatoes, the stuffing and of course ... the pie!
+So many times at Thanksgiving we see lists of tips on how to lighten up Thanksgiving foods.
+But part of what many of us are thankful for is that traditional turkey and gravy, those homemade mashed potatoes, the stuffing and of course ... the pie!
+With a little planning, you can enjoy that piece of pumpkin or pecan pie and not feel overstuffed.
+Try these tips:

 - Downsize your plate size.
 Use smaller plates when possible for the meal and the pie.
 Your portions will automatically become smaller.
 Yet, they will still fill the plate, giving the impression of a larger and still satisfying meal.